-As we continue to transition to CCSS, its apparent that Ocean High School's signature practices are well aligned philosophically and pedagogically to the new standards.
+As we continue to transition to Common Core State Standards, its apparent that Ocean High School's signature practices are well aligned philosophically and pedagogically to the new standards.
 That alignment is most notable in the Oceana Schoolwide Outcomes.
 Our outcomes culminate in the Senior Exhibition, which focus on a high level of student achievement.
 Along with new standards we continue to make programmatic changes in the classroom to support this work, including standards based grading, Co-teaching and restorative justice practices.

 Thank you for taking the time to look into our program, please contact the school with any questions that are not addressed within the information on our website.

 Key Program Features